weronikaduda/cloudx-java-azure-dev/content/modules/module-03/guides/step-by-step-guide/step-by-step-guide.md

 ## Step 2: Build and Push Docker Images

+> **NOTE**: As an alternative to the approach outlined in Step 2, you may want to consider utilizing CI/CD in conjunction with Azure Container Registry and GitHub Actions (see Module 2).

 > Docker is a platform that allows you to create, deploy, and manage applications in lightweight, isolated containers.
 A Docker image is a self-contained package containing an application and its dependencies, serving as the blueprint for creating and running Docker containers.
 The Dockerfile contains instructions for building a Docker image.